-Open (Change)...] button to select the MIDI file that you'd like to import.
+Open (Change)...]
+Press the [Open (Change)...] button to select the MIDI file that you'd like to import.
 If you select the "All" checkbox, then all files will be displayed.
 If you deselect the "All" checkbox, then only filenames ending with .MID will be displayed.